RBoshae/tile-puzzle-solver/README.md

 ```
 ## Running the tests

 Follow the interface to enter custom puzzles.

-### Break down into end to end tests

-if a solution is found the program returns the solution trace, otherwise the program returns indicates there is no solution.
+When a solution is found the program returns the solution trace, otherwise the program returns indicates there is no solution.

 ## Author